 Shirazi is a name used by some Africans who identify their heritage with the ancient Persian province, Shiraz.
 According to legend, a Persian prince from Shiraz had a nightmare that he interpreted as meaning that evil would soon destroy him, so he and others set sail, and eventually landed in Zanzibar, an island off the coast of Tanzania.
 The Shirazi people believe this prince is their ancestor.
 Shirazi people sometimes consider themselves a separate ethnic group from the Swahili peoples, though Swahili is their mother tongue.

 The Shirazi people are Muslim, no one from their community has put their faith in Jesus Christ to the extent this is known.
 Anyone who took such a step would become an outcast, especially if the leader of their family did not approve.

 There are believers in Tanzania and nearby Kenya who can reach out to the Shirazi people.
 They would need to be sensitive to the culture, and make sure they work with the leaders.

-"And the one (God) who sent me (Jesus) is with me—he has not deserted me.
-For I always do what pleases Him.”"
+"And he who sent me is with me.
+He has not left me alone, for I always do the things that are pleasing to him."
 John 8:29

 Pray for today’s people group to begin to please God by trusting in and obeying His Son.